 By Andrew Tucker, Director, thinc.

-George Orwell’s classic 1984 is about a totalitarian state deliberately using language to condition its citizens’ minds.
+George Orwell’s classic 1984 is about a totalitarian state using language to condition its citizens’ minds.
 Through a continually-diminishing vocabulary, complete thoughts are reduced to simple terms of simplistic meaning.
 This meaning becomes the new truth.

 In his 1946 essay “Politics and the English Language”, Orwell wrote: “In our time, political speech and writing are largely the defence of the indefensible.
 Things like the continuance of British rule in India, the Russian purges and deportations, the dropping of the atom bombs on Japan, can indeed be defended, but only by arguments which are too brutal for most people to face, and which do not square with the professed aims of political parties.
 Thus political language has to consist largely of euphemism, question-begging and sheer cloudy vagueness.”

-A good example is what is happening in the Netherlands at the moment.
+Take is what is happening in the Netherlands at the moment.
 The Israel Products Centre (IPC) imports and sells many products, including wines produced outside the Green Line.
 Judea and Samaria (‘West Bank’) are outside the Green Line.
 In April 2019, the Dutch Food and Consumer Product Safety Authority (NVWA) inspected IPC’s shop in Nijkerk, responding to complaints that IPC sells these wines with a “made in Israel” label.

 EU Regulation 1169/2011